jar-ben/mustool/README.md

 For more options, invoke ./mvc -h.

+For trying our new heuristics, Backbone and Matchmaker, for in the SAT domain, use flag "-w 1" or "-w 2" for Backbone and Matchmaker, respectively.

 ## Final Note
 The tool is still under development and there is a lot of things that need to be done (or improved).
 In case of any troubles, please contact me at xbendik=at=fi.muni.cz.